Norfolk Police investigating Friday night shooting

 Police say the victim was found in the 1500 block of IKEA Way at 11:45 Friday night.

-They later released in a tweet that he was taken to Norfolk General with life-threatening injuries.
+They later released in a tweet that he was taken to Sentara Norfolk General Hospital with life-threatening injuries.

 As of Saturday morning, dispatch confirms that units are still on scene investigating.